 All residence hall entrances are equipped with electronic access utilizing university-issued identifications, known as LuteCards.
 These entrances remain secured to the general public at all times.
-Some entrances are also passively observed by cameras.
+Most entrances are also passively observed by cameras.
 Individual room access is gained through university-issued keys or via LuteCards.
 Only current university students and employees are provided access to residence halls during daily operating hours.

-Access to residence halls after hours is limited to residents of the particular hall and select university staff.
+Access to residence halls after hours is limited to current students during predetermined time periods; 24/7 access is only assigned to residents of their particular hall and select university staff.
 Guests must be accompanied by a resident student.